jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 ### Putting it all together

 Let's make a slightly more advanced (if still somewhat contrived) system.
-Say you want to create a module that lets the user input their credit card number into an input and have it rendered as it might appear on a card itself.
+Say you want to create a module that lets the user input an ID number into an input and have it rendered as it might appear on an ID card.

 For this example, we will want to use a template engine.
 At Urban Airship, we use [Ractive](http://www.ractivejs.org/).
 As mentioned earlier, because it does